-Dine-ins are a new feature of the CWI summer conference, and something we hope to offer for years to come.
-These will be small discussion groups which will meet during a regularly-scheduled meal time in the campus dining center.
-A handful of our speakers have volunteered to facilitate these dine-in groups, and will serve as discussion leaders.
-They have all selected a theme/topic as well as some brief readings that will be distributed prior to the conference.
+Dine-ins are small discussion groups which meet during a regularly-scheduled meal time in the campus dining center.
+Dine-ins are facilitated by speakers, who select a theme/topic for discussion as well as some brief readings that will be distributed prior to the conference.
 Each dine-in will contain no more than 10 people.
 Anyone is welcome to sign up for a dine-in, but due to space limitations, pre-registration is required and the seats will be filled on a first-come, first-served basis.
 The dine-in selection process for 2018 will open in early April.

 Keith Bohannon, “The Port Royal Experiment”

 We will discuss a series of primary documents from the book Free at Last: A Documentary History of Slavery, Freedom, and the Civil War.
 These documents explore the end of slavery on the South Carolina Sea Islands and the introduction of free labor among the former slaves.